 Palm Beach County issued an Emergency Order on Wednesday, June 24th requiring face masks to be worn in public places within the County.
 In keeping with the Executive Order, masks are now required at all Town of Jupiter Government public lobby and meeting areas.
 Visit the Jupiter Coronavirus Update page to learn more.

-All events, programs and activities hosted by the Town are cancelled or postponed until further notice.
+All events, hosted by the Town are cancelled or postponed until further notice.

 Customers are encouraged to use online services as much as possible.
 The following actions can be performed online: